José Ureña: Minor leagues

-Ureña grew up in the Dominican Republic.
-The Florida Marlins signed him on August 28, 2009, and he spent his first two professional seasons with the Dominican Summer League Marlins.
-In 2011, Ureña played in Low-A with the Jamestown Jammers, posting a 4.33 ERA in 15 starts.
-In 2012, he advanced to full-season Single-A, posting a 3.38 ERA in 138 1/3 innings with the Greensboro Grasshoppers.
-In 2013, Ureña played for the High-A Jupiter Hammerheads, pitching 149 2/3 innings with a 3.73 ERA.
-In 2014, he amassed a record of 13-8, pitching 162 innings with 121 strikeouts and a 3.33 ERA.
+Ureña grew up in the Dominican Republic and was signed by the Florida Marlins as an international free agent on August 28, 2009.
+He spent his first two professional seasons in the Dominican Summer League Marlins.

+In 2011, Ureña pitched in Low‑A ball with the Jamestown Jammers, where he posted a 4.33 earned run average (ERA) in 15 starts.
+The following year, he advanced to full‑season Single‑A with the Greensboro Grasshoppers, recording a 3.38 ERA in 138 1/3 innings.
+In 2013, he played for the High‑A Jupiter Hammerheads, pitching 149 2/3 innings with a 3.73 ERA.

+The 2014 season marked a breakout year in the minors, as Ureña finished with a 13–8 record, 121 strikeouts, and a 3.33 ERA across 162 innings pitched.

 Ureña began the 2015 season with the New Orleans Zephyrs of the Triple–A Pacific Coast League.

 Major leagues

-Ureña was called up to the major leagues for the first time on April 13, 2015, to replace David Phelps.
-In his first major league start on May 26, 2015, against the Pittsburgh Pirates, he gave up five runs in 4 2/3 innings and took the 5–1 loss.
-In 20 games (9 starts) with the Marlins in 2015, Ureña finished with a 1–5 record and a 5.25 ERA.
+Ureña was called up to the major leagues for the first time on April 13, 2015, replacing David Phelps on the roster.
+In his first major league start on May 26, 2015, against the Pittsburgh Pirates, he allowed five runs in 4 2/3 innings and took the 5–1 loss.
+He finished the 2015 season with a 1–5 record and a 5.25 ERA in 20 games (9 starts).

-In 2016, Ureña split time starting and in the bullpen, finishing the year with a 4–9 record and a 6.13 ERA in 28 games (12 starts).
+In 2016, Ureña split time between starting and relief roles, ending the season with a 4–9 record and a 6.13 ERA in 28 games (12 starts).

-In 2017, Ureña improved, appearing in 34 games (28 starts) with a 14–7 record, and a 3.82 ERA.
-He also hit a league-leading 14 batsmen with pitches.
+Ureña improved in 2017, appearing in 34 games (28 starts) with a 14–7 record and a 3.82 ERA.
+That year, he also led the major leagues by hitting 14 batters with pitches.

-Ureña was named the Opening Day starter for 2018.
-On Opening Day against the Chicago Cubs on March 29, 2018, Ureña did not fare well as he surrendered a home run by Ian Happ on the first pitch he threw.
-He allowed five runs altogether in 4+ innings as the Marlins lost 8-4.
-Ureña started 16 games for the Marlins before landing on the disabled list with a shoulder injury.
-On August 15, 2018, he was ejected from a game against the Atlanta Braves after hitting Ronald Acuña Jr. on the elbow with the first pitch of the game, which led to the Braves' and Marlins' benches clearing.
-Acuña had hit a home run in his previous five games.
-Ureña received a six-game suspension for his role in the altercation.
-In his next start, Ureña threw a complete game against the Washington Nationals, giving up one run on two hits while striking out four batters.
-He ended the season going 6–0 in his final seven starts to go along with a 1.80 ERA.
+Ureña was named the Marlins’ Opening Day starter for 2018.
+On Opening Day, March 29, against the Chicago Cubs, he allowed a first‑pitch home run to Ian Happ and surrendered five runs over 4+ innings in an 8–4 loss.

+Ureña made 16 starts in 2018 before being placed on the disabled list with a shoulder injury.
+On August 15, he was ejected in a game against the Atlanta Braves after hitting Ronald Acuña Jr. with the first pitch, leading both teams’ benches to clear; he received a six‑game suspension for the incident.

+In his next start, Ureña threw a complete game against the Washington Nationals, allowing one run on two hits and striking out four batters.
+He finished the 2018 season by winning six of his final seven starts with a 1.80 ERA over that span.

-By posting a 3.82 ERA in 2017 and a 3.98 ERA in 2018, Ureña became just the sixth starting pitcher in Marlins history to post a sub-4.00 ERA in consecutive seasons, joining Pat Rapp, Kevin Brown, Dontrelle Willis, Josh Johnson, and Aníbal Sánchez.
+By posting a 3.82 ERA in 2017 and a 3.98 ERA in 2018, Ureña became only the sixth pitcher in Marlins history to record consecutive sub‑4.00 ERA seasons, joining Pat Rapp, Kevin Brown, Dontrelle Willis, Josh Johnson, and Aníbal Sánchez.